-Inpatient care is provided for children, adolescents, and young adults with anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder, and other related feeding and eating disorders.
+Inpatient care is provided by health professionals for children, adolescents, and young adults with anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder, and other related feeding and eating disorders.
 These patients often have abnormal cardiovascular function or are severely underweight and require nutritional rehabilitation and monitoring under expert care.

-The Eating Disorders Treatment team is led by world-renowned authority on eating disorders, Walter Kaye, M.D., professor of psychiatry and director of the UC San Diego Eating Disorders Center for Treatment and Research.
-Medical treatment is directed by Kyung (Kay) Rhee, M.D., M.Sc., M.A., professor of pediatrics.
+The Eating Disorders Treatment team of healthcare professionals is led by world-renowned authority on eating disorders, Walter Kaye, M.D., professor of psychiatry and director of the UC San Diego Eating Disorders Center for Treatment and Research.
+Medical treatment for recovery is directed by Kyung (Kay) Rhee, M.D., M.Sc., M.A., professor of pediatrics.

 - Behavioral interventions to help patients with nutritional rehabilitation, weight restoration, ending the binge/purge cycle of bulimia, or anxiety and discomfort around eating.

-- Therapy, including group, family, and individual therapy, using evidence-based and best-practice treatments, such as dialectical behavioral therapy and family-based therapy for eating disorders
+- Therapy, including group therapy, family therapy, and individual therapy, using evidence-based and best-practice treatments, such as dialectical behavioral therapy and family-based therapy for eating disorders.

 After patients are stabilized, we recommend follow-up for psychiatric/behavioral care at Rady Children’s outpatient psychiatry department or the Partial Hospitalization Program at UC San Diego.
 Medical follow-up can be arranged with Rady Children’s Adolescent and Young Adult physicians.
-Your treatment team will work with you and your family to identify an appropriate step-down plan.
+Your treatment team will work with you and your family to identify an appropriate step-down plan for a strong recovery.

 - If you are concerned for the immediate medical safety of your child or adolescent, please go to your nearest Emergency Room.